shotgunsoftware/tk-3dsmax-legacy/README.md

+> This engine originally was originally hosted at https://github.com/shotgunsoftware/tk-3dsmax.
+The new engine implementation hosted at that location is the new `pymxs` based engine that will be compatible with 3dsmax 2017 and beyond.

 ## Documentation

 This repository is a part of the Shotgun Pipeline Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.